Olympic ring: Bells to launch UK 2012 arts festival

 "It's by people and for people," said Creed.
 "On the morning of the opening of the Games it's a massive signal that something is happening."

-The concept was announced on Friday at the launch of the London 2012 Festival, a 12-week program of concerts, exhibitions, films and live events across the United Kingdom to coincide with the Olympics.
+The concept was announced on Friday at the launch of the London 2012 Festival, a 12-week programme of concerts, exhibitions, films and live events across the United Kingdom to coincide with the Olympics.

 The festival is the culmination of the longer four-year Cultural Olympiad, and both are designed to showcase Britain's artistic heritage and boost tourism beyond 2012.